cap-js/docs/java/change-tracking.md

 ## Reacting on Changes

 You can write the event handler to observe the change log entries.
+Keep in mind, that the change log entries are created for each statement and this event will not be bound to any kind of transaction or a batch operation.

 ```java
 import cds.gen.sap.changelog.Changes;